 A broker which acts as the middleware MQTT server that manages the exchange of messages between publishers and subscribers.
-Note that messages are stored in topics (or channels).

 Lightweight protocol that’s ideal for networks with limited bandwidth or unpredictable connectivity, and devices with limited CPU, memory, and battery life.

-It’s a reliable protocol, with three different levels of data delivery guarantees: 0 (at most once delivery), 1 (at least once delivery), and 2 (exactly-once delivery).
+Reliable protocol, with three different levels of data delivery guarantees: 0 (at most once delivery), 1 (at least once delivery), and 2 (exactly-once delivery).

-It’s bidirectional and flexible - it provides one-to-one, one-to-many, and many-to-many communication.
+Bidirectional and flexible - it provides one-to-one, one-to-many, and many-to-many communication.